We found 5 neurologists who accept HAP St. John near Saint Clair Shores, MI.

 Clinical interests: Bloodless Medicine/Transfusion-Free Surgery, Headache, Sleep Disorders, Migraine, ...
 (Read more)

 Dr. Thomas O'Neil's specialty is neurology (brain & spinal cord disease).
 Clinical interests for Dr. O'Neil include bloodless medicine/transfusion-free surgery.
-He honors AARP, Blue Cross/Blue Shield, and Aetna, in addition to other insurance carriers.
-Dr. O'Neil is a graduate of Michigan State University College of Osteopathic Medicine.
-Dr. O'Neil is professionally affiliated with St. John's Hospital.
+He is in-network for AARP, Blue Cross/Blue Shield, and Aetna, in addition to other insurance carriers.
+He attended medical school at Michigan State University College of Osteopathic Medicine.
+He is professionally affiliated with St. John's Hospital.

 Clinical interests: Bloodless Medicine/Transfusion-Free Surgery, Electroencephalography